Introduction

 though, that a good person is not the same as a good citizen.

-A good citizen is an empty-headed, insatiable consumer, and, because of the
+A good citizen is a spiritually empty, insatiable consumer, and, because of

-activity.
-So lets give a round of applause to Madison Avenue and Hollywood.
+a prime consumer activity.
+So let’s give a round of applause to those

 |